 How Equipment Contributes To Revenue

 Ultimately, equipment should help you make more money.
-If you’re a bakery, a better oven means more bread, which means more sales.
+If you’re a bakery, a better oven means more bread and sales.
 If you’re a landscaping company, a reliable truck means you can get to more jobs.
 It’s a pretty direct line.
 The key is to choose equipment that actually boosts your productivity or improves the quality of your product or service.
 Otherwise, you’re just wasting money.
 Think about it: would business property help you increase sales?

 The Dual Nature Of Equipment